Incase City Review

 With the InCase City's sleek design and a dedicated laptop compartment that fits up to a 17 inch MacBook Pro, it is an excellent laptop backpack that has some great functions.
 However, it just wasn't a top scorer in any of the testing metrics (and this is coming from an avid Apple product user).
 The laptop compartment incorporates a soft faux fur lining that made using the sleeve enjoyable and 360-degree padding was great.
 Unfortunately, when stuffed with gear, the padding on the bottom seemed to slip away from the laptop sleeve, which allowed our laptop to hit the floor on several occasions.
 The shoulder straps and back panel add a padded airy feel that makes it comfortable to wear, but the lack of sternum strap and the large diameter of the shoulder straps make it feel clunky and bulky when traveling by foot and by bike.

 Since the Incase platform was designed around the avid Apple product user, this is a very friendly bag for all of your tech storage needs.
 There is a decent size zippered pocket on the outer pack.
 This pocket has a nice organization system in place for an iPad or tablet and also a few pockets for pens and other loose knick-knacks.
 There is plenty of room for gear, such as a jacket and a change of clothes.
-A great option for tech-users seeking a good laptop backpack option, although we prefer the Incase Icon, our Editor's Choice winner for nailing performance in this metric.
+A great option for tech-users seeking a good laptop backpack option.

 Ease of Use

 With lots of pockets for keeping things organized and accessible in a pinch, the one complaint most of us have is the mesh inner pockets.
-Found in the main compartment, the mesh can get hung up on the corners of paper and books when trying to take things out.
+The mesh in the main compartment can get hung up on the corners of paper and books when trying to take things out.
 The zippers also seem to have a few hang-ups with proper use and the plastic pull tabs are not as easy to use as webbing pull tabs.
-This is an all in all fine design; however, for the price, Incase could have put in a little more effort into installing a better zipper system.
+This arrangement is an all in all fine design; however, for the price, Incase could have put in a little more effort into installing a better zipper system.

 This pack is not water-resistant.
 It became almost fully saturated within seconds of a simulated downpour.
-This left the contents inside saturated.
 It leaked, especially in areas where the zippers met the backpack.

 Like many other packs in the review, the City has a sleek look and clean lines.
 Not having a sternum strap made this pack seem much more suited to office and city living that many of our tech-users and city slickers appreciate.

-At $130, the Incase is expensive.
-We don't think the price is properly reflected in the product, given its lower overall score.
+The City is expensive.
+We don't think the product properly reflects the price, given its lower overall score.

 This contender isn't a very high scorer, but it does the trick as a decent laptop backpack.
 Unfortunately, it's expensive, and the water-resistant is very poor.
 We like its organizational capacity and ability to accommodate a laptop that is 17-inches in size.